-The Department for Education published updated guidance in November 2014 on promoting British values in schools, in order to ensure that young people leave school prepared for life in modern Britain.
+The Department for Education, in November 2014, published guidance on promoting British values in schools to ensure young people leave school prepared for life in modern Britain.

 At High Lane Primary School there are many opportunities for children, parents and staff to have their ‘voice’ heard.
 Democracy is central to how we operate.

 We have an active School Council.
-We have had a School Council at High Lane for many years and were one of the first schools in the borough to set one up.
 Our School Council helps to teach pupils how they can influence decision-making through the democratic process.
-Classes vote in two school council representatives giving each class a say on the decisions that are made at our school.
+Classes vote in two representatives, giving each class a say on the decisions that are made at our school.
 Candidates make a speech to the class and voting is by secret ballot.
 Children are encouraged to respect democracy and the democratic process.
-The council meets regularly to discuss any issues raised in class council meetings.

 The children on the School Council have real decisions to make.
-These have included deciding which charities to support and how they will be supported, decisions around the School Field Project and helping to improve the school grounds.
+These have included deciding which charities to support and how they will be supported, decisions around the school environment and helping to improve the school grounds.
 They act as ambassadors for the school and often help to show visitors around.

 Rules and laws